-- Sabino Canyon can be extremely busy on weekends and it is not uncommon to find slow-moving parties, parties experiencing injuries that should have been preventable, and individuals imbibing alcohol and behaving in an uncivilized manner on even the more difficult trails.
+- Sabino Canyon can be extremely busy on weekends.
+It is not uncommon to find slow-moving parties, parties experiencing injuries that should have been preventable, and individuals imbibing alcohol and behaving in an uncivilized manner on even the more challenging trails.
 This is especially true in the more temperate months.
-Factor these types of encounters in to your time equation, as they can cause parts of the trail to be slow to impassable.
+Factor these types of encounters into your time equation, as they can cause parts of the trail to be slow to impassable.

 - Rattlesnakes are usually observed in the initial section of Esperero canyon, when in season.
 The nearby peak, Rattlesnake Peak, is aptly named.
 Be cautious when appropriate.